samcake/pico/README.md

 It is 2020, time to build yet another rendering engine and reinvent the wheel because why not.
 We want to build a simple 'engine' framework to easily explore the cool computer graphics ideas of the next decade.

 Pico is built on a gpu api layer abstraction unifying the concepts of the modern graphics api (d3d12 / Vulkan / Metal).
-Haiming for simple, few objects with a clear mapping to their underneath equivalent and allowing to write interesting samples once for all the plaftorm s supported.
+Aiming for simple, few objects with a clear mapping to their underneath equivalent and allowing to write interesting samples once for all the plaftorm(s) supported.

 The scene management and rendering architecture mimics Apple SceneKit at a high level since it is well done & understood and easy to use (similar to Filament too).